Studio Art Major, B.A.

 - Studio Art Major, Bachelor of Fine Arts (B.F.A)–Art History Emphasis

-Upon completion of the studio art program (B.A., B.F.A.), students should be able to:
+Upon completion of the studio art program (B.A., B.F.A.), students should be able to demonstrate the following competencies:

 - attain a final cumulative GPA of at least 2.0